Graham Austin: Biography

-Australia Day, 26th January 2006, Graham Austin was awarded the Order of Australia Medal, OAM,
+Australia Day, 26th January 2006, Graham P Austin was awarded the Order of Australia Medal, OAM,

 for service to the visual arts as a painter, particularly through the Australian Watercolour Institute.